22 Sep Can the Zika Virus Cause Neurological Issues in Adults?

-When it comes to the Zika virus, the scariest aspect of the disease are the things we still do not know.
+When it comes to the Zika virus, the scariest aspect of the disease is what we still do not know.
 Since the virus was first discovered in the 1940s, researchers have been uncovering its devastating effects on the brains of developing children and fetuses.
 In recent years, the Zika virus has drastically expanded into the Americas, and now new studies are showing its potential neurological effects on adults.
 Below, we dive into what we now know about this mosquito-borne disease, and how to best protect yourself and your loved ones.

 Zika’s Biggest Known Threats